 The Group uses eLMS, a software application running on Amazon cloud, to better manage the delivery of educational courses and/or training programs to its students.
 It features built-in support for collaboration through various tools such as wikis, forums, and discussion groups; an internal messaging system with bidirectional support for emails and text messaging; and a built-in portfolio system which students can use to collect works to support learning and/or achievements.
 The eLMS is a world-class and award-winning learning management system that schools and universities across the globe are using.
 This cloud-based eLearning tool gives teachers and students a two-way platform where they can collaborate, assign, and submit homework, take assessments, and track learning progress, among others.
-The concept of online learning model for the past six years in order that the students may continue their studies at home uninterrupted even during physical classroom disruptions.
+The concept of online learning is not new to the Group, as the schools in the network have already implemented a blended learning model for the past six years in order that the students may continue their studies at home uninterrupted even during physical classroom disruptions.